 What Exactly is Caramel?

-Caramel is incredibly versatile. it can stand on it’s own as a candy, it be used as a topping, or a filling.
-Different variations of caramel include sauce, toffee, nougat, praline, flan, crème brule,
+Caramel is incredibly versatile. it can stand on its own as a candy, it is used as a topping or a filling.
+Different variations of caramel include sauce, toffee, nougat, praline, flan, creme brule,

 What are the “Tricks” to Making Caramel?